We talk Spice Girls, identity and knowing your worth with Kate Moross

-Our guest on the podcast this week is London-based art director, designer and illustrator Kate Moross, who works both as the director of Studio Moross and an independent artist, signed to Breed London.
-Best-known for their energetic, joyful and colourful work for clients like MTV, One Direction and the Spice Girls, Kate has also earned a reputation for radical transparency, calling out poor employment practices, and being refreshingly open about subjects like money, diversity and their non-binary identity.
-Here Kate shares advice on managing your money, working for free, being opinionated in your output and using social media to your advantage, rather than letting it use you.
+Our guest on the podcast this week is London-based art director, designer and illustrator Aries Moross, who works both as the director of Studio Moross and an independent artist, signed to Breed London.
+Best-known for their energetic, joyful and colourful work for clients like MTV, One Direction and the Spice Girls, Aries has also earned a reputation for radical transparency, calling out poor employment practices, and being refreshingly open about subjects like money, diversity and their non-binary identity.
+Here Aries shares advice on managing your money, working for free, being opinionated in your output and using social media to your advantage, rather than letting it use you.

-Kate Moross
+Aries Moross

 Job Title